An exception in C++ is a mechanism that allows handling errors or unexpected situations during the execution of a program.

 std::runtime_error

-Indicates errors during execution, such as failures in I/O operations or unexpected logic problems.
+Indicates errors during execution, such as I/O operation failures or unexpected logic issues.

 throw std::runtime_error("Runtime error");